mia-platform/mlp/docs/50_deploy.md

 - **Job**: the resource will be applied by `mlp` then the tool will listen to cluster events until the job status becomes `Completed`

+## Delete resources before applying them

+By annotating a resource with `mia-platform.eu/delete-before-apply`, having arbitrary value, the user can force `mlp` to delete the corresponding resource on the cluster before re-creating it.
+If the annotated resource is not already present on the cluster no additional operations will occur.